Skip to main content

 Point Defense

-Point Defense weapons fire huge volumes of matter or energy to destroy incoming missiles, torpedoes, or ramming craft.
+Point Defense weapons are designed to destroy incoming missiles, torpedoes, drones, or ramming craft by saturating space with fire.

 Crew must be on Hold to use Point Defense manually.
-Automated systems attack automatically.
+Automated systems fire automatically.

-Either way, the weapon gets one shot at Short Range against each incoming projectile, with the following penalties:
+Either way, the weapon gets one attack at Short Range against each incoming projectile, with the following penalties:

 • -6 vs missiles